kilacoda/chanim/README.md

 Congrats!
 You've written and played your first animation (or "chanimation" should I say)

 Explore the code and docs (not written yet) for more on how to use chanim.

+## Abilities
+Currently chanim only supports drawing compounds and reactions along with a few chemfig commands but more is to come!
+If you have a suggestion, file an issue with a proper tag.